stuin/CC-Checkerboard/README.md

 	- The computer will wait until there are as many computers connected as players in the game
 	- All computers will display the board, only the current player can select a cell
 	- Any player can restart or quit the game for everyone
+	- Use `-p #` to limit the number of players in the game
+	- Use `-p # -m` with a larger number to allow extra spectator screens
 - By default, board is on left edge and text options are on right
 - Add `-c` to args to center board and text
 - All colors are customizable